 It happened on a Tuesday

-Early in the walk Bogie stopped to do what dogs do.
-I took a hold of Bogie’s leash so that my friend could grab and bag.
-When I walk a dog I put my hand through the loop and I grab a hold of the lead with a looped overhead grip.
-I realize that I could be injured if the dog pulls suddenly but I will assume that risk instead of losing control of a dog in my care.
+Early in the walk, Bogie stopped to do what dogs do.
+I took hold of Bogie’s leash so that my friend could grab a bag.
+When I walk a dog, I put my hand through the loop, and I grab a hold of the lead with a looped overhead grip.
+I realize that I could be injured if the dog pulls suddenly, but I will assume that risk instead of losing control of a dog in my care.

 When Bogie started to hunch, I turned away to afford him a little privacy.
 As near as I can figure, another spot had more appeal.
 Did I mention that this particular boulevard sloped down towards the street?
 No?
-Bogie’s sudden change of direction cause me to slip ever so slightly.
-I managed to regain my balance but Bogie pulled again and I slipped significantly.
+Bogie’s sudden change of direction caused me to slip ever so slightly.
+I managed to regain my balance, but Bogie pulled again, and I slipped significantly.

 You know, I kind of feel like they are laughing at me.